Updated: May 11

 Instead, I am writing to you as a mental health professional who experienced COVID-19 and the impact it had on my mental health – the stuff we don’t hear about.

-When the words appeared on my phone, “you are positive for COVID… along with several links on how to self-isolate safely” instantly, I felt scared, worried, anxious, and became flood with fear.
+When the words appeared on my phone, “you are positive for COVID… along with several links on how to self-isolate safely” instantly, I felt scared, worried, anxious, and became flooded with fear.

 Even though my symptoms were mild in nature, I experienced the side effects of COVID that no one tells you about.
 I was locked up in my house with my family – isolating.
 Groceries, supplies, even pet food had to be delivered to my door step.